conma293/CRTP/#Commands Ref.md

 For this we can simply create a new machine account, identify the corresponding SID, set that in the RBCD Server's _msDS-AllowedToActOnBehalfOfOtherIdentity_ property, and then run ```Rubeus s4u``` as we did for constrained delegation -

+**Note:** The most important thing to understand here is unlike constrained/unconstrained delegation, we dont need access to the machine.
+All we need is write access to an appropriate ACL ("Owner" "WriteProperty" "GenericWrite") of ANY computer object.
+We can then set the _msDS-AllowedToActOnBehalfOfOtherIdentity_ property to a SID that we control (any domain account account that has an SPN i.e., a machine account we can create).

+Therefore if we have ```"Owner"``` ```"WriteProperty"``` or ```"GenericWrite"``` permissions to ANY computer object within an environment, we can attain localadmin on that machine by way of RBCD.

 ```
 New-MachineAccount -MachineAccount <MachineAccountName> -Password $(ConvertTo-SecureString 'p@ssword!' -AsPlainText -Force) -Verbose
 $ComputerSid = Get-DomainComputer <MachineAccountName> -Properties objectsid | Select -Expand objectsid